Sketch (EP): Commercial performance

-The album was a commercial success peaking at 3 on the Weekly Gaon album chart and at 8 on the monthly chart beoming Hyomin's highest peaks the charts.
-By the end of April, Sketch (Album) sold over 13,000 physical copies becoming Hyomin's best selling album.
+The album was a commercial success peaking at number 3 on the Weekly Gaon album chart and at number 8 on the monthly chart becoming Hyomin's highest peaks on both charts.
+By the end of April, Sketch sold over 13,000 physical copies becoming Hyomin's best-selling album to date.
+Internationally, the standard version of Sketch debuted at number 1 on China's weekly albums chart, where it charted for 101 weeks, while the 19 limited edition peaked at number 4 on the same chart, and charted for 96 weeks, an all-time record for a South Korean female artist.
+The lead single "Sketch" also topped Billboard China's weekly singles for 8 weeks, the only South Korean artist to achieve this to date.